hsynercn/tutorials-all-paths/Udemy/Complete Godot 2D Develop Your Own 2D Games Using Godot 4/Section_01 Introduction and Setup.md

 We can add a 2D sprite node under the main node.
 If we check the inspector we will see the texture property.
 We can add a texture to the sprite, there is a default icon in the Godot Engine.
 We can drag and drop the texture to the texture property.

+### 5. More Interface Exploration

+Blue rectangle is the main viewport.

+We can change the viewport setting from the project settings.